PedroCristo/README-TEST/README.md

 - [CANVA](https://www.canva.com/)
 - To build the logos for the project
 - [AWS](https://aws.amazon.com/)
-- was used to host the static files and media
+- was used to host the static files and media<br>

 ### Testing